On the symmetries in the dynamics of wide two-layer neural networks: Learning the low-dimensional structure of the problem

 \paragraph{Learning the low-dimensional structure as $t \to \infty$.} Although, as shown in Figure~\ref{fig:perp-dependence}, $f(\mu_t;\cdot)$ does not learn the low-dimensional structure in finite-time, it is reasonable to expect that as $t \to \infty$, the measures $\tau_t^\pm$ put mass only on $\theta=0$, indicating that the only part of the space that the predictor is concerned with for large $t$ is the sub-space $H$.
 Since we assume here that the target function $f^*$ is non-negative, the most natural limits for $\tau_t^+$ and $\tau_t^-$ are $\tau_t^+ \to \alpha \delta_{0}$ with $\alpha > 0$, and $\tau_t^- \rightarrow 0$ (in the sense that $\tau_t^-([0, \pi/2]) \rightarrow 0$) as $t \rightarrow \infty$, because then the \quoting{negative} output weights do not participate in the prediction in the large $t$ limit.

-The global convergence result of~\citet{chizat2018global, wojtowytsch2020convergence} still holds but is not quantitative and moreover does not guarantee that the limit is the one described above.
+The global convergence result of Chizat and Bach~\cite{chizat2018global, wojtowytsch2020convergence} still holds but is not quantitative and moreover does not guarantee that the limit is the one described above.
 We leave the proof of this result as an open problem, but we provide numerical evidence supporting this conjecture.
-Indeed, we take advantage of the one-dimensional reduction from \autoref{th:1d-theta}, and numerically simulate the resulting dynamics by parameterizing $\tau_t^\pm$ via weight and position \citep{chizat2022sparse} as $(1/m) \sum_{j=1}^m c_j^\pm(t) \delta_{\theta_j^\pm(t)}$, and simulating the corresponding dynamics for $c_j^\pm(t)$ and $\theta_j^\pm(t)$ (see more details in Appendix~\ref{app:numerical}).
-Figures~\ref{fig:plus-dist} and ~\ref{fig:minus-dist} show that the mass of $\tau_t^+$ tends to concentrate around $0$ while that of $\tau_t^-$ tends to concentrate around $\pi/2$, indicating that $\tau_t^+$ adapts to the part of the space relevant to learning $f^*$ while $\tau_t^-$ puts mass close to the orthogonal to that space.
+Indeed, we take advantage of the one-dimensional reduction from \autoref{th:1d-theta}, and numerically simulate the resulting dynamics by parameterizing $\tau_t^\pm$ via weight and position~\cite{chizat2022sparse} as $\mu_{m,t} = (1/m) \sum_{j=1}^m c_j^\pm(t) \delta_{\theta_j^\pm(t)}$, and simulating the corresponding dynamics for $c_j^\pm(t)$ and $\theta_j^\pm(t)$.
+The corresponding results are depicted in Figure~\ref{fig:dist-total-var} which are again obtained by discretizing the initial measures $\tau_0^+, \tau_0^-$ and performing GD with finite step-size (see more details in Appendix~\ref{app:numerical}).
+Figures~\ref{fig:plus-dist} and~\ref{fig:minus-dist} show that the mass of $\tau_t^+$ tends to concentrate around $0$ while that of $\tau_t^-$ tends to concentrate around $\pi/2$, indicating that $\tau_t^+$ adapts to the part of the space relevant to learning $f^*$ while $\tau_t^-$ puts mass close to the orthogonal to that space.

 \paragraph{Total mass of particles at convergence.} If $\tau_\infty^- = 0$ and $\tau_\infty^+ = \alpha \delta_{0}$ as described above, we have $f(\mu_\infty; x) = \alpha ||x|| \Tilde{\phi}(0; \varphi_x) = \alpha \frac{\Gamma(d_H/2)}{2 \sqrt{\pi} \Gamma((d_H+1)/2)} ||x|| \cos(\varphi_x) = \frac{\alpha \Gamma(d_H/2)}{2 \sqrt{\pi} \Gamma((d_H+1)/2)} ||x^H||$.
 To recover exactly $f^*$, it must hold that $\alpha = \tau_\infty^+([0, \pi/2]) = \frac{2 \sqrt{\pi} \Gamma((d_H+1)/2)}{\Gamma(d_H/2)}$.
 Defining the normalized probability measure $\tilde{\tau}_t^\pm = \tau_t^\pm / \tau_t^\pm([0, \pi/2])$, we thus expect $\tilde{\tau}_t^+$ to grow close to $\delta_{0}$ and $\tilde{\tau}_t^-$ to $\delta_{\pi/2}$.
 In terms of total mass, we expect that $\tau_t^+([0,\pi/2])$ gets closer to $\alpha$ while $\tau_t^-([0,\pi/2])$ gets closer to $0$.